apache/flink/docs/content/docs/dev/datastream/fault-tolerance/state.md

 mostly a special type of state that is used in source/sink implementations and scenarios where you don't have a key by which state can be partitioned.

+**Notes:** Operator state is still not supported in Python DataStream API.

 ## Broadcast State

 *Broadcast State* is a special type of *Operator State*.
 It was introduced to